cwmccurdy/quantumGrid/docs/examples.rst

 Examples
 ========

-There are two example scripts that come with quantumGrid: :bolditalic:`ecs_femdvr_time_indep_h2` for a time independent calculation and :bolditalic:`ecs_femdvr_time_dep_h2` for a time dependent calculation.
+There are four example scripts that come with quantumGrid: :bolditalic:`ecs_femdvr_time_indep_h2` for a time independent calculation and :bolditalic:`ecs_femdvr_time_dep_h2` for a time dependent calculation and two examples that calculate vibrational states of :math:`H_2` and CO called :bolditalic:`femdvr_vib_states_h2` and :bolditalic:`femdvr_vib_states_co`, respectively.
 Once quantumGrid is installed in your local environment, these scripts can be called without typing "python".
-To see command line options for both scripts, just the help command:
+To see command line options for both scripts, just use the help command:

 .. code-block:: console